surajsahubigdata/RAG-Q-A-Chatbot-using-Groq-and-LLama3/README.md

-# RAG-Q-A-Chatbot-using-Groq-and-LLama3

-The RAG Q&A chatbot leverages LangChain's Retrieval-Augmented Generation capabilities to answer user queries based on provided research papers stored as PDFs.
-It integrates a large language model (LLM) with a vector database to enhance the response accuracy by retrieving relevant context from the documents.
+# RAG Document Q&A With Groq And Llama3

+## Overview
+This project implements a Retrieval-Augmented Generation (RAG) model to answer questions based on the content of research papers.
+Utilizing Langchain, Groq, and Llama3, the application allows users to query uploaded PDF documents and receive contextually relevant answers.

+## Features
++ * Document Embedding *: Users can load and embed documents, which are stored in a vector database for efficient retrieval.
++ * Contextual Q&A *: The application provides answers based solely on the content of the uploaded research papers.
++ * Similarity Search *: Users can view documents that are contextually relevant to their queries.